 As the Consortium for Social Transformation comes into existence, it is important to recognize that its vision, mission and administration are intricately tied to the tenets of intellectual interdisciplinarity, social inquiry and justice as well as community engagement and transformation.
 In its evolution, the administrative structure and mindset will emphasize a clear commitment to faculty and student development that is vital to attracting and consistently educating individuals who will graduate to affect social transformation.
 The CST will continue to maximize the strengths of: student participation; advising and outreach associated with the current programs while ensuring that the emerging programs of study experience the same level of support as they grow.
 These values undergird the scholarship, teaching and service that embody our shared vision of UTSA becoming a premier public research university.

-The newly formed Consortium for Social Transformation currently houses:
+The Consortium for Social Transformation currently houses:

 * B.A. in Mexican American Studies (degree requirements)

 * Minor in African-American Studies (minor requirements)

 Carly Liu (Administrative Associate I)

 Mexican American Studies Director: Dr. Marie “Keta” Miranda